-The updated North Face Borealis comes highly recommended for its stand-out performance and value.
+The updated The North Face Borealis comes highly recommended for its standout performance and value.
 We took this backpack from work to the trails after work.
 It was thrown around, crammed with stuff, and thrown in the shower.
 Featuring a high capacity of 28L, it can house a personal laptop up to 15 inches, a set of clothing, books, a tablet, your bike helmet, and even your favorite teacup pig!
 What we're saying is it's well-engineering to store a lot of stuff.
-It features many updates that make it more comfortable and easy-to-use with a low price tag.
-The only backpack that is a tad bit cheaper is the TimBuk2 Rogue that doesn't perform nearly as well.
+It features many updates that make it more comfortable and easy to use, accompanied by a low price tag.
+The only backpack that is a tad bit cheaper is the TimBuk2 Rogue, which doesn't perform nearly as well as the Borealis.
 This classic got better and still offers the best performance to value ratio, earning it our Best Buy award.

 The North Face Borealis Review

-Compare prices at 3 resellers Pros: Functional and plentiful storage, water-resistant fabric, inexpensive, versatile.
+Compare prices at 3 resellers Pros: Functional, plentiful storage, water-resistant fabric, inexpensive, versatile

 Manufacturer: The North Face

 Compare to Similar Products